oracle-quickstart/oci-hpc/README.md

 ![Workflow for node configuration](/images/workflow.png)

 ### Serverless function
 When nodes are added/removed, this triggers an event which triggers an OCI function.
-This serverless function will register nodes in the DNS and change the OCI display name to the Slurm name if `Change hostname` is set to `true` is the configuration.
+This serverless function will register nodes in the DNS and change the OCI display name to the Slurm name if `Change hostname` is set to `true` in the configuration.
 The current approach is using the Oracle DNS service instead of the `/etc/hosts`

 When a node is created:
   * Send a message to the queue with the IP of the node and status 'starting'